tdg5/blog_snippets/someday.md

 Most often the fate of this type of code follows one of a multitude of
 trajectories:

-- The code is turned into a [rake](https://github.com/ruby/rake) task or a one-off script that lives somewhere in the *script* directory.
+- The code is turned into a [rake](https://github.com/ruby/rake) task or a [Thor](https://github.com/erikhuda/thor) script that lives somewhere in the *script* directory.
 - The code is not added to the application in an executable fashion and instead
   is:
   - added to a kitchen sink style catchall for code of this sort;